felixoldenburg/smart-home-diy/README.md

 2. Disassembling and re-assembling didn't damage the device!
 Phew..
 3. Desolder rotary encoder and solder wires to the board AND DON'T damage these incredibly tiny SMD parts

-### How to simulate rotary encoder signals with an Arduino?
+### How to simulate rotary encoder signals with an Arduino
 4. Read into topic of rotary encoder signals
 5. Get inspirations, read about related material and instructions
 6. Found code snippet that can simulate rotary encoder impulses via PWM